 In cases where an insurer does not use an explicit mortality rate assumption to determine its liabilities for a set of contracts, it must calculate adjusted net premiums for the contracts.
 Adjusted net premiums are defined to be the amount of premiums that have been received for the contracts plus the amount of premiums that will be received in the future (excluding for future contracts), adjusted by the expected benefits/premiums ratio for the contracts.
 Adjusted net premiums must cover a full year of premiums unless there is a guaranteed premium rate period greater than one year, in which case, the adjusted net premiums must cover premiums over the entire premium rate guarantee period.
 The expected benefits/premiums ratio must encompass all claims that have been incurred, including those that have not been reported.
 To calculate the level risk for these contracts, the percentage shocks specified for mortality rate assumptions must be applied to the contracts' adjusted net premiums.
-To calculate catastrophe risk, the shocks specified for mortality rate assumptions must be applied to the approximation formulas in section 6.2.4.
+To calculate catastrophe risk, the shocks specified for mortality rate assumptions must be applied to insured benefit amounts.
+To calculate the volatility risk capital requirement, adjusted net premiums may be used in place of C in the approximation formulas in section 6.2.4.